rkolbi/Simple_Sender/README.md

 - Status bar shows streaming file name when a job is running.
 - Lean sender UX: no Top View/Spatial rendering paths in the runtime load pipeline.
 - Resume From... dialog to continue a job with modal re-sync and safety warnings (defaults to the last error line when present).
+- Run safety gate for Job Setup: Run checks the current tool-reference offset state and warns with **Job Setup Not Completed** when setup is invalid.
 - Tooltips for every control; disabled buttons explain why (streaming, disconnected, alarm).
 - Performance mode: batches console updates and suppresses per-line RX logs during streaming.
 - Overdrive tab: spindle control, Spoilboard Generator, and feed/spindle override sliders (10-200%, 10% steps in GRBL 1.1h).